WebberZone/contextual-related-posts/readme.txt

 = 2.5.1 =

+* Features:
+	* New option to disable creation of thumbnails

 * Enhancements:
 	* Do not delete index on activation
 	* crp_thumbnail image size will set the default crop option to true if not already set